 Less expensive in cost per click price than if bought as phrase or exact.
 You will get high search volume (impressions) and lots of clicks.
 You’ll reach the widest audience possible.

 Cons of Broad Match:

 There may be a lot of junk or irrelevant searches showing your ads.
-You may see that the click through rate is high but conversion rate is low because not all of the searchers are ideal for your business.
+You may see that the click-through rate is high but the conversion rate is low because not all of the searchers are ideal for your business.
 Your daily budget will be spent much faster and you may run out of budget before the day ends.

 In your Google Ads account, when you type in keywords to include in your campaign on the keyword list, Broad Match is the default match type.
 By typing the keyword by itself on one row with nothing else, it will be added as a broad match type.
 The other match types use apostrophes or brackets to specify the match type.
 There are examples shown below.

 Using Negative Keyword Match Types to Your Advantage

 The best way to counteract the irrelevant searches from displaying your ads is by using negative broad match keywords to stop that activity from repeating.
 Adding negative match or negative keyword match types to a campaign is an ongoing process that you should do regularly after reviewing your search terms list.

 You will find terms that are outside your industry that you’ll want to block so use negative keywords to make your campaign smarter.
 A negative match type helps exclude your ads from irrelevant searches.